 Save Type 1 also supports zeroing data instead of deleting records.
 You can use [Save] to save a record with zeros in the save columns, or you can enable the automatic "zero on save" process that can be used to zero "orphaned" records.
-For more information on this process, see How Save Type 1 updates data in the database.
+For more information on this process, see How Save Type 1 works.